Introduction

 Once your wallet is funded, purchasing cryptocurrency becomes a straightforward task.
 Locate the cryptocurrency you want to buy on the platform, input the desired amount, and finalise the transaction.
 I vividly remember my first purchase—it felt like a big leap, and I meticulously reviewed every detail before pressing "Buy," knowing it marked the beginning of my crypto journey.

-3. Select your order type:
+3. Select your trading mode:

 Market vs. Limit Orders – What's the Difference?